sugarlabs/sugar/docs/development-environment.md

         git clone https://github.com/sugarlabs/$module.git
     done

 Install the build dependencies.
 There are many, and their package names vary by distribution.
-A good list is in the Debian or Fedora packaging files.
+A first start is in the Debian or Fedora packaging files.
+From 0.113, add Six.

 On Debian or Ubuntu;

     for module in sugar{-datastore,-artwork,-toolkit,-toolkit-gtk3,}; do
         sudo apt build-dep $module
     done
+    sudo apt install python{,3}-six

 On Fedora, use [dnf builddep](http://dnf-plugins-core.readthedocs.io/en/latest/builddep.html), like this; (If you are using GNOME's desktop environment, make sure you are using GNOME Xorg before moving forward!)

     for module in sugar{-datastore,-artwork,-toolkit,-toolkit-gtk3,}; do
         sudo dnf builddep $module
     done
+    sudo dnf install python{2,3}-six

 Autogen, configure, make, and install each module for Python 2;